 Lighting measures traditionally have been the most cost-effective component of energy-efficiency programs because they’re easy to install and provide high savings at a low cost.
 With the removal of lighting from programs, utilities are looking for new measures and strategies to maintain cost-effectiveness.
-As part of the E Source series on the “Next Generation of Energy Savings,” we’ve identified program-specific best practices from some of the most cost-effective programs across four core program types: residential behavior, low income, multifamily, and commercial and industrial (C&I) new construction (Figure 1).
-For more on program cost-effectiveness, members of the E Source Demand-Side Management Service can read our report A Complete Guide to Cost-Effectiveness Testing.
+As part of the E Source series on the “Next generation of energy savings,” we’ve identified program-specific best practices from some of the most cost-effective programs across four core program types: residential behavior, low income, multifamily, and commercial and industrial (C&I) new construction (Figure 1).

 For our analysis, we selected four core program types—residential behavior, low income, multifamily, and C&I new construction—and identified one high-performing program within each program type based on total resource cost (TRC) values.
 We then reviewed program plans and evaluations to understand which strategies contribute most to cost-effectiveness.
 The programs we highlight here have found success by developing efficient processes, forming partnerships, and integrating nonlighting measures.

-We gathered TRC information using E Source DSM Insights, which contains data on demand-side management (DSM) program goals, budgets, spending, and savings from DSM regulatory filings.
+We gathered TRC information using DSM Insights, which contains data on demand-side management (DSM) program goals, budgets, spending, and savings from DSM regulatory filings.
 We consider a TRC value at or above 1.0 to be cost-effective.
 The higher the number, the greater the cost-effectiveness.
 Figure 2 shows TRC values from 2010 through 2016 for each program type.